 Everyone involved in GA in some way, from presenters to exhibitors to speakers and staff, were feeling the anxiety that comes with uncertainty.
 Thankfully, the investment of time and effort on the front end paved the way for us to come to a mutually agreeable resolution with our partners in Providence.
 Then, the UUA Board passed a resolution authorizing a 100% virtual GA for 2020.
 The Board’s decision alleviated much of the anxiety and gave the UUA’s Internet Technology Services team and program presenters time to plan a more robust and rewarding virtual experience.

 A 100% virtual GA comes at a time when many UU congregations have embraced virtual meetings and virtual Sunday services.
 Although this pandemic has been challenging for many, a silver lining is that UUs are adapting to and seeing the value of incorporating technology into their religious lives.
 With so many UUs already online, this year’s GA could well be our highest-attended Unitarian Universalist gathering in history!
 It will be accessible to a more diverse and global audience.
 It will also help reduce our carbon footprint, which aligns with our commitment to care for the earth and environment.

 Join us as we experiment in previously unimaginable ways!
 If you are already registered for GA, your registration has been converted to virtual and you will receive a survey regarding the options for applying your refund.
-If you have not registered for GA, please click here to do so now.
+I

 May we be ROOTED in our revolutionary and living faith tradition, INSPIRED by this opportunity to live our mission in innovative ways, and READY to celebrate in June...virtually!